National Golf Foundation

 The National Golf Foundation (NGF) provides golf-business research and consulting services.
 Founded in 1936 by golf writer Herb Graffis and his brother Joe, who nearly went bankrupt in the process, its original mission was to publish authoritative research useful to investors developing the game of golf.
 As of 2007 it had 6000 member companies.

+The NGF has been delivering the Graffis Award since 1970 to highlight "outstanding contributions to the game of golf".
+Past winners include Ellen Jean Griffin (1970) and Gary Wiren (1978).